All Kale the King Juice or Smoothie

 - 2 Tbsp fresh cilantro

-- For juice, run everything through the juicer except the pepper.
+- For juice, run everything through the juicer except the black pepper.

-- For a smoothie, blend everything except the pepper.
+- For a smoothie, blend everything except the black pepper.

-- Pour into a mason jar, then add the pepper and shake well.
+- Pour into a mason jar, then add the black pepper and shake well.

 Kale truly is known as the king of the greens and for good reason.
 It supports healthy skin, hair, and bones.
 Its fiber helps with digestion and cardiovascular health.
 It has a higher nutrition content than spinach and much less oxalates.
 The science isn’t perfect, but it could help with glucose control, lowering the risk of cancer and lower blood pressure.
 There is some debate over its ability to prevent asthma.
 It can help alleviate the symptoms of neuropathy.
 It is high in fiber, antioxidants (alpha-lipoic acid), calcium, and vitamin K. In fact the heavy hitters of one cup of raw Kale are: